Skip to main content Home

 Custom themes

-When writing themes, use the semantic, themeable tokens such as --rh-color-interactive-primary-default-on-light rather than the crayon tokens e.g. --rh-color-purple-10.
+When writing themes, override the semantic, themeable tokens such as --rh-color-interactive-primary-default rather than the crayon tokens e.g. --rh-color-purple-10.
+This ensures that your custom colors apply to elements in the way the designers originally intended

 When to use custom themes

-A custom theme may be used for very specific brand projects like campaigns.
-However, the light and dark themes are fine for the majority of other projects.
+A custom theme may be used for very specific brand projects like campaigns, podcasts, or events.
+For other applications, the default theme is already perfectly weighted.
 If your project does need a custom theme, contact the Brand team and Design system team for guidance.
-A custom theme may feature a bespoke color palette, but try to use other styles with elements and patterns from the design system if possible.

 Choosing a theme